 If Your new to the forums I would suggest viewing here first, especially if you would like to join the community

-I am probably a fish out of water here, which is an appropriate thing to say, as my military interests are primarily in World War II naval operations in the Pacific, and specifically in submarine warfare.
-However, I do have a generalized interest in all things WWII.
+I am a fish out of water here, which is a fitting thing to say, as my military interests are specifically in World War II Pacific naval operations, and in particular submarine warfare.
+I last flew in a plane in 1984.
+I don't really expect to be very active here, but who knows where my interests might lead.

-About a year before my Dad died two years ago, out of the blue, he gave me some photos he had taken when he was stationed on Saipan in 1944 and 1945.
-He was a weather observer in the Army Air Corps.
-He was one of the guys who triangulated storms with other weather observers on other islands so that the B29s could be routed around them to and from Japan.
-I would be surprised if anybody here is aware of the work these weather observers were doing, but then life is full of surprises, so I wouldn't be surprised if I end up not being surprised about this.
+What brings me here is that my Dad died two years ago, and about a year before that, out of the blue, he gave me some pictures from World War II that I had never seen before.
+He had been in the Army Air Corps, and served on Saipan as a weather observer in 1944 and 1945.
+He was one of the guys who triangulated weather systems using radar with the help of weather observers on other Pacific islands, so they could route the B-29s around the storms to Japan and back.
+I would be surprised if anybody here was familiar with that, but then, life is full of surprises, so I wouldn't be surprised if I end up being surprised about that.